ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

-They are looking for Bog
+They are looking for Bog who is the tally master of the rogue lords (group of goblins).
+Head mage of big hat farms thought there was a connection between